Agent-Turtle/Bloxd/README.md

 ```

 # Base64 URLs
-To create a Base64 URL, just create one, L bozo if u can
+To create a Base64 URL, just create one, L bozo if u can't.